 SMU students may elect to report criminal activity to other staff, faculty or professional counselors and mental health staff employed by the university.
-All university officials, other than pastoral counselors, are required to report these contacts to the University Police Department.
+Certain university officials, other than pastoral counselors, are required to report these contacts to the University Police Department.
+The listing of university officials required to report criminal activity may be found on the Police Department website, under the Annual Security Report.
 The police department recognizes that some victims of crime do not want to make a formal criminal complaint.
 In these cases, criminal investigations will not be initiated; however, the incident will be recorded for inclusion in the annual disclosure of crime statistics.